elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 ```bash
 HTTP response body: {"error":"Validate experiment request failed.: Invalid input error: Invalid resource references for experiment.
 Expect one namespace type with owner relationship.
 ```
-- Ensure that you have logged into the Kubeflow dex landing page (https://kubeflow.cluster:31380....) at least once with your credentials via the UI.
+- Ensure that you have logged into the Kubeflow Dex landing page (https://kubeflow.cluster:31380....) at least once with your credentials via the GUI.
 You should have been greeted with a dialog box and request to create a new namespace.
 Without this step complete, Elyra will not be able to create pipelines on the Kubeflow cluster.

-- Ensure your credentials in the `runtimes` section of Elyra is accurate and up to date.
-Ensure that `user_namespace`, `api_username` and `api_password` are all filled out.
-When using Dex, the `api_username` is typically your email address and `user_namespace` is your email shortname (elyra if elyra@email.org)
+- Ensure you've configured Kubeflow Pipelines credentials and that they are correct.
+When using Dex, the `api_username` is typically your email address and `user_namespace` is your email shortname (e.g. `elyra` for `elyra@email.org`).